menzenski/Uyghur-resources/README.md

 transcriptions (in the International Phonetic Alphabet) of Uyghur words in Latin orthography.

+* **UyghurTransliterator** contains a Python script which transliterates an input file (in Uyghur) from one writing system to another.
+Nine writing systems are currently supported.

 * **WiktionaryScraper** contains a Python script which fetches English translations of Mandarin words from [Wiktionary](https://en.wiktionary.org).